keptn/lifecycle-toolkit/docs/content/en/docs/concepts/workloads/_index.md

 If it detects that the referenced object has reached its desired state (e.g. all pods of a deployment are up and running), it knows that a `PostDeploymentCheck` can be triggered.

+## KeptnWorkloadInstance

+A `KeptnWorkloadInstance` executes
+the pre- and post deployment checks of a workload.
+In its state, it keeps track of the current status of all checks as well as the overall state of the Pre Deployment phase, which can be used by the scheduler to tell that a pod is allowed to be placed on a node.
+`KeptnWorkloadInstance` resources
+refer to the respective Deployment/StatefulSet/ReplicaSet, to check whether it has reached the desired state.
+If it detects that the referenced object has reached its desired state, (e.g. all pods of a deployment are up and running), it triggers a `PostDeploymentCheck`.